guiote/TurboRegMacro/README.md

    The transformation matrice saved from the calibration can be batch apply to series of aquired images (single or zStacks) using the shift_correction macro.

+## **Shift_correction macro**
+ The macro  has to be used following the Shift_Calibration macro; it is suitable for images aquired with the spinning disk systems in single camera mode (two channel aquired sequentially)
+ * it applyes the transformation matrice on a specific channel chosen  by the user
+ * all the images contained in a folder are batch processed